 You may have a steel enclosure, a plastic shed, a pop-up canopy, or other make-shift structure for protecting your portable generator.

-One major benefit GenTent has over all of those other options is that it's mobile and non-restrictive.
+One major benefit GenTent has over all of those other generator rain shelters is that it's mobile and non-restrictive.
 The GenTent attaches to the generator itself and doesn't make contact with the ground.

 This means you can roll your portable generator wherever you want it without having to remove the GenTent.
 All sensitive components are optimally protected without restricting access during use.